mitotic/graphterm/README.rst

  - a **collaborative terminal** that can be remotely accessed by multiple users simultaneously, to run programs, edit files etc.
+   The GraphTerm server can be used to set up a *virtual computer lab* in the cloud.

  - a **detachable terminal multiplexer**, sort of like GNU ``screen`` or ``tmux``